 Q: How often should you clean a mattress?

 A: Ideally, your mattress can benefit from cleaning twice a year.
-You can supplement those two deep cleans with periodic airing out and deodorizing once every two months or so.
+You can supplement those two deep cleans with periodic airing and deodorizing once every two months.

 Q: How often should you replace your mattress?